Our History

 Picture2

-The Christian Brothers commenced St Edmund's School for blind boys in February 1951 on the invitation of the then Archbishop of Sydney, Cardinal Gilroy and the Society of St Vincent de Paul.
+St Edmund’s College was founded in February 1951, when the Christian Brothers established St Edmund’s School for blind boys at the invitation of the Archbishop of Sydney, Cardinal Gilroy, and the Society of St Vincent de Paul.